-Barndale Short Break Service provides a short break resource for a mixed sex of up to six young people at any one time; in total we can provide a service for over twenty children.
-The criteria for admission is that young people be assessed as having a moderate to severe learning disability, be aged between 6 and 17 on admission and reside within the county of Northumberland.
+Barndale Short Break Service provides a short break resource for a mixed gender of up to six young people during any week end; in total we can provide a service for over twenty children.
+The criteria for admission is:- young people are assessed as having a moderate to severe learning disability, be aged between 6 and 17 on admission and reside within the county of Northumberland.

-In response to the needs and requests of the young people accessing the service, the service is permitted to allow some young people to remain at the service, whilst they are still in education, up to the end of the school term in June following their 19th birthday.
+In response to the needs and requests of the young people accessing the service, the service is permitted to allow young people to remain accessing the service, whilst they are in education, up to the end of the school summer term following their 19th birthday.